Port of Hamburg, Germany

 Ships from Every Clime Can be Seen in Hamburg's Harbor.
 GGA Image ID # 14444009b8

-For the temporary accommodation of goods there exist 50 sheds with a storage area of 4,090,320 square feet.
-Behind the sheds are railroad tracks for the prompt and convenient discharge of merchandise by land.
+50 sheds with a storage area of 4,090,320 square feet are used for temporary goods accommodation.
+Railroad tracks behind the sheds facilitate the prompt and convenient discharge of merchandise by land.

-Upon the decision of the State of Hamburg to enter the German customs union, and at the same time to create a Free Port for the preservation of its over-sea trade, it became necessary to decide whether the necessary warehouses located within the Free Port should be under State or private control.
+The State of Hamburg decided to enter the German Customs Union and create a Free Port to preserve its overseas trade.
+Thus, it became necessary to decide whether the necessary warehouses located within the Free Port should be under State or private control.

-The latter course was chosen, and the North German Bank of Hamburg was authorized to set up a stock company upon March 7, 1885, under terms made and agreed upon with the financial department of the city.
+The latter course was chosen, and the North German Bank of Hamburg was authorized to set up a stock company on March 7, 1885, under terms made and agreed upon with the city's financial department.

-The stock capital was fixed at $2,142,000 and the tariffs to be charged for the storage and manipulation of merchandise was regulated in the contract.
+The stock capital was fixed at $2,142,000, and the contract regulated the tariffs to be charged for the storage and manipulation of merchandise.

 Crowded Section of Hamburg's Harbor.